jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 Pointers to pointers as an aspect,
 2008-08

 A related item can point to a =>1 related item contained by another parent or to a =>n related list item contained by another parent.
 Redirecting to another related item or related list item may be accomplished by extending the object get and object set procedures of the related item.
 The extension procedure basically constitutes, or instantiates, the redirection.
-So a pointer to a pointer would be accomplished by procedure extension, instead of implementing it in the code base.
-However, this might not work for related *list* items, because all items in a related list have the same decoration, and redirecting a list item to an arbitrary other related item or related list item would require each list item to have its own decoration.
+So a pointer to a pointer might be accomplished by procedure extension, instead of implementing it in the code base.
+However, this might not work for related *list* items, because all items in a related list have the same decoration, and redirecting a list item to an arbitrary other related item or related list item might require each list item to have its own decoration.

 < If you make a related item return an object out of another parent, then this decoration with procedures is functionally the same as making the related item a pointer to related item in another parent.
 But this implementation of a pointer to a pointer might not work for related list items, because list items do not have their own individual decoration with procedures, so that’s why pointers to pointers still need to be part of the code base. >